 Post-traumatic stress disorder (PTSD) is another mental health condition with an established connection to complicated grief.
 When the circumstances of a loved one’s death are especially traumatizing, PTSD and complicated grief might develop in tandem.
 In other instances, previously-existing PTSD makes people exposed to losses more vulnerable to extreme and enduring grief.

-The association between substance abuse and mental illness is well-known.
-Approximately 40 percent of men and women with a drug use or alcohol use disorder suffer from a co-occurring mental health disorder, which highlights how often people experiencing mental health symptoms turn to drugs and alcohol to relieve their pain.
+The relationship between substance abuse and mental illness is well-known.
+Approximately 40 percent of men and women with a substance use disorder also suffer from a co-occurring mental health disorder, which highlights how often people experiencing mental health symptoms may turn to substances to self-soothe and relieve their pain.
 This strategy is ultimately destined to fail, and those suffering from complicated grief can easily lose control of their drug and alcohol consumption if they follow that dangerous path, and they may need specialized treatment.

 In addition to its impact on emotional and psychological states, powerful, persistent grief can also have a deleterious effect on physical health.
 Research has found a connection between intense grief and increased risk for heart disease, cancer, and high blood pressure, and it may complicate recovery from any serious form of illness.
 People swallowed up by grief tend to lapse into poor dietary habits, and they often suffer from serious bouts of insomnia because of their turbulent emotions.